ReproNim/reproschema/docs/tutorials/using-reproschema.md

 # How can I use reproschema to create my own questionnaire?

 Broadly speaking, there are two ways to create new assessments (`actitivies`) or combinations of assessments (`protocols`).
-IF you only have very few items to put in new activity or you simply want to create a protocol that reuses activities that already exist, you can do that manually by editing the files directly.
+If you only have very few items to put in new activity or you simply want to create a protocol that reuses activities that already exist, you can do that manually by editing the files directly.
 But if you have to create complex activities or protocols, we suggest that for your own sanity and to avoid wasting time in the long run, you look into scripting the creation of your new tools.

 ## Manual schema generation